Real

 in lumber racks at the hardware store

-hot, the spouses were, and the houses rarely
+hot, spouses always were, and our houses rarely

 bodies with their very real hungers

-tiptoeing for the glint of it all at the top
+tiptoeing for the ripe glint of it all

 Comments